heptarch/heptarch.github.io/drafts/rbl2.md

 This approach is driven by a few considerations.
-First of all, having a core flanked by specialized teams gives management a natural structure;
+First of all, having a core flanked by specialized teams gives a natural outline and hierarchy to management;
 second, it makes interdisciplinary critical mass a central part of the strategic vision; finally, it lets the organization to start off small and flexible.